wei-qi-home/wei-qi-home.github.io/_pages/teaching.md

 * Yiqi Sun (Dissertation Committee, 2023, Post-doctoral Fellow, the University of Hong Kong)

 Tsinghua undergraduate students:
-* Feier Yan (2025) -> PhD at the University of Hong Kong.
+* Feier Yan (2025) -> PhD at the University of Hong Kong
-* Weining Rao (2025) -> PhD at the Chinese Academy of Sciences.
+* Weining Rao (2025) -> PhD at the Chinese Academy of Sciences
-* Yichen Li (2024) -> PhD at the University of Michigan, Ann Arbor.
+* Yichen Li (2024) -> PhD at the University of Michigan, Ann Arbor
-* Wenbo Zhang (2024) -> PhD at the Tsinghua Shenzhen International Graduate School.
+* Wenbo Zhang (2024) -> PhD at the Tsinghua Shenzhen International Graduate School

-McGill undergraduate Students:
+McGill undergraduate students:
-* Celeste Groux (2023) -> PhD in Cornell ORIE. ​
+* Celeste Groux (2023) -> PhD in Cornell ORIE
-* Xinyue Zhang (2023) -> Master in Operations Research at Columbia University.
+* Xinyue Zhang (2023) -> Master in Operations Research at Columbia University
-* Lingqi Guo (2022) -> Master in Analytics at Berkeley.
+* Lingqi Guo (2022) -> Master in Analytics at Berkeley
-* Jiaying Yao (2022) -> Master in Management Analytics at McGill.
+* Jiaying Yao (2022) -> Master in Management Analytics at McGill
-* Belinda Zhang (2021) -> Master in Analytics at the University of Hong Kong.
+* Belinda Zhang (2021) -> Master in Analytics at the University of Hong Kong
-* Sherry Sun (2020) -> Master of Finance at MIT.
+* Sherry Sun (2020) -> Master of Finance at MIT
-* Yingchen Liu (2020) -> Master in Data Science at Harvard.
+* Yingchen Liu (2020) -> Master in Data Science at Harvard

 Postdoctoral Fellows
 ---
-* Mengyi Sha (2025)，assistant professor at the School of Economics and Management, Beijing University of Posts and Telecommunications.
+* Mengyi Sha (2025)，assistant professor at the School of Economics and Management, Beijing University of Posts and Telecommunications
-* [Aiqi Zhang](https://sites.google.com/view/aqzhang) (Co-Supervisor, 2023), assistant professor at the Lazaridis School of Business & Economics, Wilfrid Laurier University.
+* [Aiqi Zhang](https://sites.google.com/view/aqzhang) (Co-Supervisor, 2023), assistant professor at the Lazaridis School of Business & Economics, Wilfrid Laurier University